Home/Blog Center/

 • Select the projector from the list of available devices to start mirroring your screen.

-How to Connect iPhone to Projector via USB?
+How to Connect iPhone to Projector via Wired Connection?

 Connecting your iPhone to a projector via USB involves specific adapters and settings due to the iPhone's unique connectivity options.
 Here's how to do it: